Harnessing the power of automatic contributions

 If you’re ready to set up automatic contributions to your RRSP or TFSA, it helps to know your contribution limits, so you can ensure you’re contributing enough to max them out, or to come as close as possible.

-For the 2021 tax year, your personal RRSP contribution limit was 18% of your pre-tax earned income for the previous year, up to a maximum of $29,210 (less if you have a company pension plan).
+For the 2023 tax year, your personal RRSP contribution limit is 18% of your pre-tax earned income for the previous year, up to a maximum of $29,210 (less if you have a company pension plan).

-The TFSA limit was $6,000.
+The TFSA limit is $6,500.
 Your notice of assessment from last year will state if you have unused contributions for both accounts.

 So, for example, if your gross salary is $100,000, this would allow an $18,000 RRSP contribution.
 Saving $1,500 every month would maximize your contributions.
 Saving $458.33 per month would maximize your TFSA allowance.